Pact of San Sebastián: Attendees

+Meeting

 At the meeting, a "revolutionary committee" was formed, headed by Alcalá-Zamora; this committee eventually became the first provisional government of the Second Spanish Republic.
 The committee was in close contact with a group of soldiers, with the intent of bringing about a military coup in favor of a republic.
 The coup was set for 15 December 1930.
 Nonetheless, Captain Fermín Galán attempted to start the uprising on 12 December, which resulted in the failure of the coup.
 Galán and Captain Ángel García Hernández were executed by a firing squad.